 The Government passed the Medicare Guarantee Act which guarantees Medicare and the Pharmaceutical Benefits Scheme with legislation.
-Medicare funding is increasing from $24.9 billion in 2018-19 to $30.7 billion in 2022-23 – an increase of $6 billion.
+Medicare funding has increased from $19.5 billion in Labor’s last year (2012-13) increasing to $28.8 billion in 2020-21 to $31.6 billion in 2023-24 – an increase of more than $12 billion.

 Source: Anthony Albanese, Speech (28 November 2018)